 The Right Fish Is A Bone-Smart, Healthful Food

-Yes, salmon and all seafood are acidifying, but like other acidifying, bone-nourishing foods such as walnuts, cranberries, and blueberries, seafood definitely has a place in a bone-building diet.
-The key, of course, is balance – when you eat a seafood dish, balance it with alkalizing side dishes such as quinoa, fresh salad, alkalizing fruits, or steamed vegetables.
+Yes, salmon and all seafood are acidifying, but like other acidifying, bone-nourishing foods such as walnuts, cranberries, and blueberries, seafood has a place in a bone-healthy diet.
+The key, of course, is balance – when you eat a seafood dish, balance it with alkalizing side dishes such as quinoa, fresh salad, or alkalizing vegetables.

-That said, even the most carefully balanced and healthful diet is never completely toxin-free, as mentioned above.
+That said, even the most carefully balanced and healthful diet is never completely toxin-free.
 These toxins cause a significant drain on your liver and kidneys, the organs that silently detoxify your system day after day.
 Their function is vital for your overall health, but also your bones, because toxins are acidifying.
 And overworked kidneys are not as efficient at maintaining body pH as healthy ones, setting the stage for significant bone damage.

 Because there are so few warning signs that your liver and kidneys are struggling, I recommend a periodic detox.